bpfman/bpfman/docs/tutorial.md

 (`/usr/sbin/.`) and a service configuration file will be added (`/usr/lib/systemd/system/bpfd.service`).
 When run as a systemd service, the set of linux capabilities are limited to only the needed set.
-If permission errors are encountered, see [linux-capabilities.md](./linux-capabilities.md) for help debugging.
+If permission errors are encountered, see [Linux Capabilities](./linux-capabilities.md) for help debugging.

 ### Step 0-1